joaoburatto/DataAssets/README.md

     public string defaultLanguage;
 }
 ```

-### 2. Configure the DataAssets Folder
-Ensure you have a `DataAssetConfig` object in your project.
-This object specifies the folder where `DataAsset` instances will be stored.
-If it doesn't exist, create one manually.

 ### 3. Access Data Assets in Code
 Use the `DataAssets.Get<T>()` method to access your data assets globally.